nishthaaggarwal15/Code_Cracker/README.md

-<<<<<<< HEAD

-# CodeCracker: A Competitive Programming Tracker
+# CodeCracker

-CodeCracker is a web application that tracks and visualizes user stats from competitive programming platforms like Codeforces.
+CodeCracker is a web app that tracks competitive programming progress across platforms like Codeforces, LeetCode, and CodeChef.
+It fetches user stats via APIs and displays them with visualizations like charts.
+Built with React, Node.js, and Chart.js for data insights.

 ## Features
 - Fetch user stats such as problems solved, ratings, and streaks.
-- Visualize progress using charts.
+- Visualize progress using interactive charts.
 - Responsive design with a modern UI.

 ## Tech Stack